bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 52°
+- 51°
-- light rainmist
+- mist
-- 83% humidity
+- 84% humidity
-- 21 mph wind
+- 18 mph wind

-8.3 inches of rain in the past 24 hours
+8.7 inches of rain in the past 24 hours

 ## Temperature Comparison